getify/You-Dont-Know-JS/async & performance/ch4.md

 Symmetry wise, these two approaches look identical.
 However, we should point out that's true only from the perspective of Promises or thunks representing the future value continuation of a generator.

-From the larger perspective, thunks do not in and of themselves have hardly any of the trustability or composability guarantees that Promises are architected with.
+From the larger perspective, thunks do not in and of themselves have hardly any of the trustability or composability guarantees that Promises are designed with.
 Using a thunk as a stand-in for a Promise in this particular generator asynchrony pattern is workable but should be seen as less than ideal when compared to all the benefits that Promises offer (see Chapter 3).

 If you have the option, prefer `yield pr` rather than `yield th`.
 But there's nothing wrong with having a `run(..)` utility which can handle both value types.